-In addition two regional trails, the Stone Mill Trail (Harvard to Chemung) and Phase I of Ridgefield Trace (Woodstock to Crystal Lake) were added.
-Phase II of Ridgefield Trace will open late this year.
+In addition two regional trails, the Stone Mill Trail (Harvard to Chemung) and Phase I and II of Ridgefield Trace (Woodstock to Crystal Lake) were added.

 Under Construction—Coming Soon!